johnpapa/vue-workshop/labs.md

 #### Step 11

 Open `App.vue` and notice we have a `router-link` pointing to `/` for Home and `/about` for About.
-Update the Home route to point to say Villains.
+Update the Home route to point to / and to display Villains.

 ```html
 <div id="nav">